Luzifer/ots/README.md

 ## Localize to your own language

-If you want to help translating the application to your own language please download the [`en.json`](https://github.com/Luzifer/ots/blob/master/src/langs/en.json) file from this repository and translate the strings inside.
+If you want to help translating the application to your own language please see the [`i18n.yaml`](https://github.com/Luzifer/ots/blob/master/i18n.yaml) file from this repository and translate the English strings inside.
 Afterwards please [open an issue](https://github.com/Luzifer/ots/issues/new) and attach your translation including the information which language you translated the strings into.

-Of course you also could open a pull-request to add the new file to the `src/langs` folder.
-In this case please also edit the `langs.js` file and add your translation.
+Of course you also could open a pull-request to add the new translations to the `i18n.yaml` file.

 Same goes with when you're finding translation errors: Just open an issue and let me know!